jarusll/the-logs/index.md

 I have the videos lined up & blurred out whatever needed to be.
 I am going to take a break.
 I'll add the text banners now and it should be good to go.

+I am calling it a day.
+I'll finish editing it tomorrow.

+Night friend.

 # 2022-04-02

 ### Plan for today